 “Remember that every traveler is unique and personalization is key.
 The best rewards program will play to this and have the most success in developing loyalty,” says Siteminder.

-A popular loyalty program is by Marriott hotels, called The Marriott Bonvoy program.
+One popular hotel loyalty program is by The Marriott hotels, called Marriott Bonvoy.
 It encompasses a large network of hotels in popular destinations across the United States, Asia, and Europe.

 Marriott loyalty program customers can also earn rewards points when they stay at Marriott’s affiliate brands such as the St. Regis or Ritz-Carlton hotels.

 Discover what The Marriott has to offer its customers via its six-tier rewards program in Follow These 9 Tips for a World-Class Luxury Loyalty Program